Chart Color Schemes

 Clontarf features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 65.5% of all households, including 23.2% couples with children, 27.9% couples without children, and 13.7% single parent families.
-Non-family households account for the remaining 34.5%, with lone person households making up 31.0% and group households comprising 3.5%.
-The median household size is 2.3 people, which matches the Greater Brisbane average.
+Family households constitute 65.5% of all households, including 23.2% couples with children, 27.9% couples without children, and 13.7% single parent families.
+Non-family households account for the remaining 34.5%, with lone person households at 31.0% and group households comprising 3.5%.
+The median household size is 2.3 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households